MicrosoftDocs/microsoft-365-docs/microsoft-365/syntex/backup/backup-setup.md

 ## Set up backup policies

-If you want to use Microsoft 365 Backup for OneDrive, Exchange, and SharePoint, you need to create a *policy* for each product.
+If you want to use Microsoft 365 Backup for OneDrive, SharePoint, and Exchange, , you need to create a *policy* for each product.
 A policy represents the backup plan defined by admins for protecting the Micorsoft 365 data of an organization.
 It contains details of what data (SharePoint sites, OneDrive accounts, and Exchange mailboxes) to protect.
 Although you’ll see the retention period and backup frequency (which defines the restore point objective), those settings are not currently variable or modifiable.

 ### To set up a backup policy in Microsoft 365 Backup

+Select the **OneDrive**, **SharePoint**, or **Exchange** tab for steps to create a backup policy for that product.

 Set up OneDrive Backup policy

-Follow these steps to set up backup on OneDrive using Microsoft 365 Backup.
+Follow these steps to set up a backup policy for OneDrive accounts using Microsoft 365 Backup.

 1. Go to the [Microsoft 365 admin center](https://admin.microsoft.com/Adminportal/Home).